janosjanka/partnerinfo/README.md

 ## Contact Management & Tagging

-The system enables you to easily get visitors supporting most of market leader social media authentication systems (e.g. Facebook, Google, Microsoft, Twitter, ...) or even using custom forms.
-Furthermore, it contains a business tagging system which enables you to add/remove (colored) tags from your contacts and send newsletters or perform some business operation based on your business tag-based rules.
-For instance, when someone clicks your YouTube video on your page, you can add a business tag 'He/she has seen the 1st video' extending it with a redirect action to the next video page.
-No hard-coded business actions !!!
+The system enables you to easily get visitors supporting most of market leader social media authentication systems (e.g. Facebook, Google, Microsoft, Twitter) or even using custom forms.
+Furthermore, it contains a business tagging system which enables you to add/remove *colored* tags from your contacts and send newsletters or perform some business operation based on your business tag-based rules.
+For instance, when someone clicks your YouTube video on your page, you can add a business tag *'He/she has seen the 1st video'* extending it with a redirect action to the next video page.

 ## Newsletter Management

 You can send an arbitrary number of newsletters specifying a group of contacts or even business tag filters.
-Both token replacement and background processing are supported.
+Both token replacement and background processing ([HangFire](http://hangfire.io)) are supported.
+In addition, Partnerinfo uses effective partitioning strategies to process a large number of emails asynchronously.

 ## Content Management